English Place Names

 Ethiopia (Country) English

 From Latin Aethiopia, itself from Greek Αἰθιοπία (Aithiopia), said to derive from αἴθω (aitho) meaning "to burn" and ὄψ (ops) meaning "face", referring to the skin colour of the inhabitants (probably a folk etymology).
-This is the name of a country in eastern Africa.
+This is the name of a country in East Africa.

 Euphrates (River) English, Ancient Roman, Ancient Greek